pratik-tan10/Python/Notebooks/Sankey-diagram/readme.md

 fig.show()
 ```
 <img src = "sankey.png">

 <a name="6"></a>
-# Save the sankey diagram as a static image file
+# Save the sankey diagram
 we can use `fig.write_image` method to save the image as a static image or `fig.write_html` to export it as a webpage.